Bridging Local and Global Knowledge via Transformer in Board Games: Experiments

-This subsection investigates whether ResTNet can effectively address the long sequence challenge, i.e., \textit{Ladder}.
+We investigate whether ResTNet can effectively address another long sequence challenge -- recognizing the \textit{ladder pattern} in 19x19 Go.
 Unlike circular patterns, which can be generated using cyclic-adversary, there are no established strategies to induce ladder patterns.
-Therefore, we collected ladder patterns from the human game collection and trained another network, named \textit{ladder network}, to determine whether the network could correctly recognize ladder patterns.
-As a result, we collect 1,655,000 games containing ladder patterns.
-In each game, only one training data is kept, specifically the ladder sequences at the beginning.
-Figure \ref{fig:ladder_escape_success} and \ref{fig:ladder_escape_failure} show two examples in our ladder dataset.
+Therefore, we collected a total of 1,655,000 ladder patterns from the Tygem game collection.
+Figure \ref{fig:ladder_escape_success} and \ref{fig:ladder_escape_failure} show two examples of ladder patterns.
 The stones marked with triangles indicate the player attempting to escape, serving as the defender, while the opponent is the attacker, trying to capture the marked stone.
-A ladder head is incorporated to the network output, aiming to predict whether the marked stone can successfully escape, with a value of 1 representing escape success as shown in Figure \ref{fig:ladder_escape_success_result}, and -1 representing escape failure, illustrated in Figure \ref{fig:ladder_escape_failure_result}.
-This approach provides a straightforward analysis to determine whether the network is capable of recognizing ladder patterns.
-Note that the training data includes an equal number of escape successes and escape failures to ensure fairness.
+Note that the ladder dataset includes an equal number of escape successes and escape failures to ensure fairness.

-We use the same models as previous experiments in subsection \ref{exp:fight_cyclic} to analyze ladder patterns, including \texttt{10R} and \texttt{R3(RRT)}.
-In addition, we incorporate the ladder head into the model and train the model using the ladder patterns.
-We freeze the parameters of the network backbone, allowing only the parameters of the ladder head to be adjusted.
-This approach allows us to assess whether the network backbone has learned ladder information; otherwise, the ladder head will be unable to recognize ladder patterns.
-During the evaluation for each ladder pattern, the model predicts escape success if the output of the ladder head is greater than 0.5, and escape failure if the output is less than -0.5.
+Next, we use model probing \cite{alain_understanding_2017} to examine whether the trained models capture the ladder patterns.
+Specifically, we incorporate a \textit{ladder head} into the network output, freezing the backbone parameters while allowing only the ladder head to be trained.
+The ladder head aims to predict whether the defender can escape: 1 for success and -1 for failure, as shown in Figure \ref{fig:ladder_escape_success_result} and \ref{fig:ladder_escape_failure_result}.
+This provides a straightforward approach to determine whether the backbone has learned ladder-related information, as the ladder head cannot recognize ladder patterns without this information.
+During the evaluation, for each ladder pattern, the model predicts escape success if the output of the ladder head is greater than 0.5, and escape failure if the output is less than -0.5.
 Values within the range of $(-0.5, 0.5)$ are classified as unknown and are considered incorrect predictions.